 We have many possible itineraries and they are all available online!
 Please see our Sample Itinerary page for more information and links.

 We are always very happy to discuss your cruising plans with you and make specific recommendations.
 We are experts on the area after all!

 None in St Vincent but you will find in Union, the Tobago Cays and Bequia.
 Generally they are courteous and polite and move on quickly if you do not require their services.
 It is a great way to get warm, fresh bread in the morning when anchored in the Cays!

 No – apart from the occasional Johnny Depp look alike.

 Do I need a visa?

 Many nationalities do not need a visa to travel to St Vincent and the Grenadines.
 Entry requirements for your nationality can typically be checked through your official government website.
 For UK visitors, you can find information such as this here.

 Can I bring frozen meat through customs?

-Technically the law states that you may not bring in meat and vegetable produce but in the past we have had clients bring in most of a cow without any problem.
+Technically the law states that you may not bring in meat and vegetable produce and you do risk a fine, but in the past, we have had clients bring meat in without any problem.